-Books By Dr. Smith: Click to order from Amazon.
+Books By Dr. Smith: Click to order.

 “A thoughtful, integrative guide to psychotherapy from a wise and seasoned psychiatrist.
 Dr. Smith demonstrates charity to all therapies that work and malice only toward the rigid and ineffective.
 His emphasis on entrenched dysfunctional patterns and affect avoidance will prove useful to practitioners of all professions and persuasions.”
 John C. Norcross, PhD, ABPP, Distinguished Professor, University of Scranton & SUNY Upstate Medical University, co-editor of Handbook of Psychotherapy Integration